 Rehabilitation programmes

-We are trying to break the cycle of re-offending by identifying and working with those who are most likely to re-offend.
+We are trying to break the cycle of re-offending by identifying and working with people who are most likely to re-offend.

-Research has shown that re-offending is not reduced simply by incarcerating offenders, or by increasing the harshness of their sentences.
+Research has shown that re-offending is not reduced simply by incarcerating people who offend, or by increasing the harshness of their sentences.
 However, well-designed and delivered programmes can have a real effect on re-offending.

 What we do to rehabilitate offenders

-To help people address their offending we assess offenders and provide programmes according to risk, need and their ability to be responsive to the programme.
+To help people address their offending we assess them and provide programmes according to risk, need and their ability to be responsive to the programme.

-Our programmes include focuses on motivation to change, cognitive-behavioural interventions and general skills to help a prisoner return to the community – for instance parenting and practical life skills.
+Our programmes include focuses on motivation to change, cognitive-behavioural interventions and general skills to help a person return to the community – for instance parenting and practical life skills.

 Motivational